Dad pushed mum out of car - Son of late gospel singer, Osinachi

-Late Singer Osinachi Nwachukwu Children Make Damning Revelation Of How Their Father Treated Her
+Late Singer Osinachi Nwachukwu's Children Make Damning Revelation Of How Their Father Treated Her

+- A child of the late gospel singer, Osinachi Nwachukwu, has revealed that their father Pastor Peter maltreated their mother

+- This disclosure was made by the child when one of the later singer Osinachi's friends visited their family house

 Following the alleged maltreatment and subsequent murder of Nigerian gospel singer, Osinachi Nwachukwu by her husband, Peter, their children have made some shocking revelations.